 Where once you soared on the sugary wings of eagles, you now wallow in the bitter depths of sadness.
 Never again will you have this cupcake.
 Never again will this heavenly confection pass your lips.

+The cupcake is gone.
 The plate is empty.
-You are utterly alone in the world.
+You are alone.

 Minutes pass, feeling like years.
 The world is cold and flavorless.
-All colors have gone grey in this, the world without cupcakes.
+All color has bled from this miserable world without cupcakes.

-But no. This is not the end.
-You’re strong.
+But no!
+This is not the end.
+You are strong.
 You’ve lived without cupcakes before, and goddammit you can live without them now.

-You don’t know how, but life will continue, step after merciless, unsprinkled step, until somehow, someday, hope can return.
+You don’t know how, but life will continue, step after merciless, unsprinkled step, until — somehow, someday — hope returns.

 How to Create Long-Term Happiness: Focus on the Baseline

 For most of my teens and twenties, I chased happiness as a sort of destination.
 I’d see something shiny, struggle toward it, achieve it, feel amazing for the briefest of moments, and then plunge into the existential quagmire of existing without goals — until I saw something shiny.